faith

 Devotional

-Paul opens Galatians 5 with the most explosive statement in the New Testament: Christ set you free.
+Paul opens Galatians 5 with a sentence the church has been tripping over for two thousand years: Christ set you free.
 But free for what?
 Not lawlessness.
 Not legalism.
-Something nobody expected — and most Christians still haven't figured out.
+Something the Galatians were actively walking away from — and Paul is furious enough to spell it out.

 devotional Galatians 5 freedom